 First we must download and then use the SD-CARD associations formatter application.
 This is available to download from the SD-CARD association’s site.
 After you have this downloaded and installed we can move on to the preliminary formatting of the drive.

 Strangely enough the method of formatting SD cards seems to differ whether you are using a Mac or a Windows PC, even though the software is much the same.
 If you are using OS X ensure that you check “Overwrite Format” and select the “Option” button in which you must then check “Logical Address Adjustment” as yes.

 In Windows this is slightly different, simply click the “Option” button and select “FULL (OverWrite)” for the format type drop down and “On” for the format size adjustment dropdown.

 Formatting as FAT32

-To finalise formatting our “fat”, if you pardon the pun, SD Card we must reformat it so that it can be recognised by our Raspberry Pi.
-Thankfully there is a neat little tool we can use to reformat our SD card as FAT32.
+Finally, we must reformat the SD card so that it can be recognised by our Raspberry Pi.
+Thankfully, there is a neat little tool we can use to reformat our SD card as FAT32.
 The tool can be downloaded from Ridgecrop Consultants Ltd, unfortunately this is for Windows only but alas OS X provides the Disk Utility application which can also do this for you.
-You should now be able to successfully use NOOBS off of your Raspberry Pi since the boot loader is now utilising a recognised format.
-Take care when using the FAT32 Formatter for Windows by ensuring that you are formatting the correct drive, or else it could become a rather costly error.
+You should now be able to successfully run NOOBS off your Raspberry Pi, since the boot loader is now utilising a recognised format.
+Take care when using the FAT32 formatter on Windows by ensuring that you are formatting the correct drive, or else it could cause a rather costly mistake.

 If you found this tip useful?
 Check out how to disable overscan on a Raspberry Pi.